supermy/node-ffi-generate/README.md

 - f -- required -- The header file you wish to parse
 - l -- required -- The library FFI will use to dlopen
-- m -- optional -- The module name underwhich functions will be stored (uses library name otherwise)
 - p -- optional -- Only include functions whose name starts with the provided prefix

 * you can specify multiple `-p` on the command line to get multiple prefixes